googleapis/google-cloud-cpp/doc/public-api.md

 name of some object in the file system.

 As with the C++ API, we try to avoid breaking changes to these interface points.
-We treat breaking changes to these interface points as any other breaking change.
+We treat breaking changes to these interface points like any other breaking change.

 ### Experimental Libraries